 In addition to major environmental problems like toxic algal blooms, fish kills and contaminated drinking water supplies, nitrogen and phosphorus pollution can cause serious human health problems, such as neurological impacts from algal toxins, blue baby syndrome from nitrate in groundwater and reproductive impacts, developmental impacts and cancer from disinfection byproducts in treated drinking water.
 The failure to address this pollution has resulted in exponential increases in drinking water treatment costs, billions in pollution cleanup costs, $1 billion in annual losses to the tourism industry, millions in annual losses to the fish and shellfish industry, and devaluation of waterfront real estate.
 In Washington State alone, nitrogen and phosphorus pollution closed the razor clam fishery for part of 2016 resulting in an estimated $9.2 million in lost income.

-Tell us about Waterkeeper’s work in the United States and around the world.
+Tell us about Waterkeeper’s work on clean water in the United States and around the world.

 Waterkeeper Alliance is made up of over 300 Waterkeeper Organizations and Affiliates working to protect rivers, lakes and coastal waterways on 6 continents.
 Waterkeepers believe that citizens have the right to organize to protect their local waterways to ensure clean water for drinking, fishing and swimming.
 The movement started on the Hudson River in 1966 with a group of local fisherman that joined together and fought to clean up their river using citizen advocacy and the law.
 The grassroots model they developed began to spread across the world, and in 1999, Waterkeeper Alliance was formed to support all of these organizations.
 Waterkeeper Alliance currently has three campaigns to help facilitate support for the Waterkeepers and raise their issues to the national level, including Clean Water Defense; Pure Farms, Pure Waters and Clean and Safe Energy.